lihaowei1999/IRToolTrackingWithHololens2/README.md

 - Click `Sensor` on Hololens hand menu
 - Now the Connection is established
 - Click the check box in `Open Sensors` area, the image for the each sensor would be shown in UI
+- If you want to change ip in your own program, please substitue the plugin and script in Unity program with those in folder `./ChangeIP`.
+I'm sure that this work, but I haven't tested for several months so I do want to merge that into main branch.
+You can control the ip and ports in the script.
+Every sensor uses a different port.

 ### Data Saving
 - The data saving is only prepared for AHAT camera depth and reflectivity image